Want to buy a guitar pack but not sure how to choose one?

 Are you lost?

 Don’t panic, luthiers and salespeople are skilled at giving advice according to what you’d like to do with your guitar.
-For instance, those who plan to go on stage or play gigs will need a different guitar than those who prefer playing around a campfire with friends.
+For instance, those who plan to go on stage or play gigs will need a different guitar - and different bits of equipment, from a gig bag to a concert-ready guitar amplifier - than those who prefer playing around a campfire with friends.

 So in order to decide, you can always take inspiration from the biggest guitarists in the world.
 Discover which electric guitars led Jimi Hendrix, Eric Clapton and Keith Richards to success.